FredHutch/sas7bdat-specification/sas7bdat.rst

 Column formatting information is encoded within the `Column Text Subheader`_ and `Column Format and Label Subheader`_.
 Columns with formatting information have special meaning and interpretation.
-For example, numeric values may represent dates, encoded as the number of seconds since midnight, January 1, 1960.
+For example, a timestamp is a numeric variable and is stored as the number of seconds since midnight, January 1, 1960.
-The format string for fields encoded this way is "DATETIME".
+The format string for a timestamp variable is "DATETIME", which is what tells SAS to display the number as a timestamp instead of a raw number.
 Using R, these values may be converted using the as.POSIXct or as.POSIXlt functions with argument ``origin="1960-01-01"``.
 The most common date format strings correspond to numeric fields, and are interpreted as follows: